 Nihilo, nothing is impossible

-By: Teddy Alshaer, Nihillo LLC
+By: Teddy Alshaer

-In this world, where scientists discover what is and where engineers create what could never be, we are bound by the idea that life is a beautiful thing in itself and what inspires the human mind is the endless journey to which we strive to understand all.
+In this world, where scientists discover what is and where engineers create what could never be, we are bound by the idea that life is a beautiful thing in itself, and what inspires the human mind is the endless journey to which we strive to understand all.
 An exploration of the possibilities that shape our world to become a better one is why we continue even after all failed attempts, losses, and calamities.
-We know that while truth is elusive, we may eventually reveal it, even if we die trying.
+We know that while the truth is elusive, we may eventually reveal it, even if we die trying.
 We know that however difficult it may be to reach the top of that mountain, it is still worth all the money in the world.
 Knowledge behooves mankind in that the value of knowledge is as mighty as power alone.
 Money alone is, yet, a means to an end.
 The power of knowledge allows us to define ourselves and our environment.
 Together with innovation, we can accomplish many things.
-The moon, the Higgs-boson particle, and even billion-dollar submarines that take us around the globe–not once, but several–are all examples of how money is not true to our destiny and that where there is will, anything is possible.
+The moon, the Higgs-boson particle, and even billion-dollar submarines that take us around the globe–not once, but several–are all examples of how money is not true to our destiny and that where there is a will, nothing is impossible.

 As we look to ourselves and ask, “How can I make this happen?” and “How can I make this work?”
 We relinquish all our earnings just to discover something great.
 Then, we soon realize that the process is a long and arduous one that we end up committing to even though we did not intend on it.
 The human survival mechanism that is engrained within our biology makes us resilient and defaults us to the only options that are availed making our only choices between life and death.
 That is why we are engineers and scientists, mathematicians and philosophers, artists and communicators, and teachers and librarians.
 Essentially, we are incumbent to our own better selves.
 This better self is what produces our dreams, our visions, our innovation, our perseverance, and our genius.
 This streak of genius that has prevailed our ancestors and who we are today is why we will never default to anything less than that of our most late pioneers.
 That knowledge has been passed down even if it isn’t first hand.
 There will be a point in time for us to remember how knowledge changed the world even if you didn’t know it–it would happen right before your eyes.